errael/astrology-castro/README.md

 The `helper.castro` file may have 4 types of statements
 - load compiled files in order, e.g. `-i file1 -i file2`<br/>
-  This is not present if the `--nostartup` option is used.
+  This is not present if the `--nohelperload` option is used.<br/>
+  **The path, if any, as specified on the command line is used for loading**.
 - declare `cprintf_save_area`<br/>
   `var cprintf_save_area[10]; // cprintf save/restore up to 10 variables.`<br/>
   This is not present if already defined or if there are no output statements.